wmsbill/proposal-catch-guards/README.md

 - **Code/Engine Optimization**:

-  Engines will be able to skip the block entirely if the error doesn't match the correct type.
+Engines can skip the block entirely if the error doesn't match the correct type.

 ## Syntax options